May 10, 2026

 6. Management Skills

 Good management skills are essential for organizational growth and success.
-They help turn a vision into results through effective planning, organizing, directing, and controlling of resources.
+They help turn a vision into results through effective planning, organising, directing, and controlling of resources.
 For recruiters and staffing professionals, knowing what makes a great manager helps match the right talent with leadership roles.

-Core Management Skills Include:
+Core Management Skills Include

 • Leadership: Guiding teams toward shared goals

-• Organization: Smart work and resource planning
+• Organisation: Smart work and resource planning

 • Decision-Making: Evaluating options and taking action